hannahanela/flask-survey/README.md

 # Flask Survey

 A Flask app for completing customer surveys.
-Uses Flask sessions to persist user data for browser session.
+Uses Flask sessions to persist user data.
 Redirects user to correct chronological question with a flash message.

 ## Developer Environment Setup